pipech/erpnext-docker-debian/README.md

 * ERPNext uses many dependencies, during installation things might go wrong sometimes.

-* Chosing the ERPNext version you want to setup is not straight-forward for beginners.

 ##### Solution

 Using docker we can pre-build an image and push it to [Docker hub](https://hub.docker.com/r/pipech/erpnext-docker-debian/),